 4. Resist the urge to customize.
 Spending money on your car can actually decrease its value.
 If you do have your car customized, stick to non-intrusive upgrades such as new wheels or an upgraded stereo that won't require extensive re-wiring or cutting up the dashboard.
 Save the old parts so you have the option of returning your car to its original condition before selling.

 5. Keep it clean.
 The better your car appears to be kept up, the more it will be worth, and most people associate cleanliness with care.
-Washing and waxing your car on a regular basis is a much easier way to keep it looking good than paying for an expensive detail job when the time comes to sell.
+Washing and waxing your car on a regular basis will protect the paint and prevent oxidation and peeling -- plus it's a much easier way to keep it looking good than paying for an expensive detail job when the time comes to sell.